Libensemble/libensemble/docs/function_guide.rst

     return local_H_out, persis_info

+Descriptions of included simulator functions can be found :ref:`here<examples/sim_funcs>`.

+The :ref:`Simple Sine tutorial<tutorials/local_sine_tutorial>` is an
+excellent introduction for writing simple user functions and using them with libEnsemble.

 Executor
 --------

 libEnsemble's Executor is commonly used within simulator functions to launch and monitor applications.
 An excellent overview is already available :doc:`here<executor/overview>`.

+See the :doc:`Executor with Electrostatic Forces tutorial<tutorials/executor_forces_tutorial>` for an additional example to try out.

 Allocation Functions
 ====================